in2greece-logo

-Discover the island of Karpathos
+The island of Karpathos Greece

 Only a few years ago, thanks to the modernization of its small airport, tourism in Karpathos has become an important economic resource.
 Since, then, the airport began to serve European low cost airlines, foreign visitors have increased exponent.